iltommi/qdb-documentation/source/concepts/concurrency.rst

      * All requests, unless otherwise noted, are isolated
      * All requests, unless otherwise noted, are durable (see :ref:`fault-tolerance`)
      * Once the server replies, it means the request has been fully carried on
      * Synchronous requests emanating from the same client are executed in order.
-However multiple requests coming from mutliple clients are executed in an arbitrary order (see :ref:`conflicts-resolution`)
+However multiple requests coming from multiple clients are executed in an arbitrary order (see :ref:`conflicts-resolution`)

 A notable exception to the ACID guarantees are streaming operations (see :doc:`streaming`).